robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

-This work was initiated during an internship at the U.S. Army Combat Capabilities Development Command Army Research Laboratory under the DoD's HBCU/MI Summer Research Internship Program, where early development and evaluation of the deceptive path planning method began.
+This work was initiated during an internship at the U.S. Army Combat Capabilities Development Command Army Research Laboratory under the DoD's HBCU/MI Summer Research Internship Program, where early development and evaluation of the deceptive polynomial path planner began.

 ## Citation